LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 1. Audit your webpages.
 This should be done by a professional service, but you could start with these [guidelines on doing a basic accessibility check](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one).
 2. Remove all PDFs and replace them with web content.
 3. Don't use images for conveying essential text information.
-Imagine that the webpage is being read by screen reader software.
+Consider that the webpage may be read by screen reader software.
 Images are not readable text.
 4. Don't use colour as the only way of conveying information.

 ### Good example